 In Texas, the unruly upsurge in feral hogs has become problematic.
 It’s been established approximately 2.5 million feral hogs inhabit the state.
 This is terrible news for farmers as these hogs can destroy an entire field in hours.
 They also pose a threat to wildlife and other livestock because hogs eat anything.

 The threat isn’t limited to farmers and rural areas only.
 Feral hogs’ invasion of urban areas has soared, destroying public places such as parks, golf courses and other open spaces.
 The cost of damages caused by these hogs run into the millions.

-Luckily, Texas is one of the states where night hunting is allowed.
+Luckily, Texas is one of the states where night hunting is allowed (read more about regulations here).
 They also allow hunting with thermal scopes and night devices.
 The prudence of being flexible with the hunting restrictions assist in combating the threat feral hogs pose.
 The benefits of using thermal scopes are: